technology-toolbox/website/content/blog/jjameson/2009/10/21/configure-intellimirror-using-group-policy.md

 ---
-title: "Configure IntelliMirror Using Group Policy"
+title: Configure IntelliMirror Using Group Policy
 date: 2009-10-21T04:57:00-06:00
 excerpt:
   "Yet another Group Policy object that I use in the \"Jameson Datacenter\"